Preview: 2020 WBL football teams

 2019 record: 2-8 (2-7 WBL)

-Defiance lost some solid talent to graduation, including running back Tyrel Goings and wide receiver Caden Kline and quarterback Aaron Cruz from a team that finished 2-8.
+Outlook: Defiance lost some solid talent to graduation, including running back Tyrel Goings and wide receiver Caden Kline and quarterback Aaron Cruz from a team that finished 2-8.

 However, head coach Kevin Kline does have some key returnees, including 280-pound offensive/defensive lineman Jose Fernandez.
 Drew Davis is expected to run the team’s Wing-T shotgun offense.